Arnold-git/Sentiment-Analysis-Api/Readme.md

 ![Demo](app/asset/demo.gif)

-I wrote an article on how to deploy this API to Google Cloud Run.
+I wrote an article on how to deploy this API with Google Cloud Run.
 [Check it out here](https://arnoldighiwiyisi.hashnode.dev/build-and-deploy-a-sentiment-analysis-api-with-fastapi-docker-and-google-cloud-run)